adamthede/project-limitless-exporter/LIFELOG_ARCHIVING_WORKFLOW.md

 *   **`batch_process_days.py`**:
     *   Orchestrates `export_day_lifelogs.py` and then `summarize_day.py` for a range of dates.
     *   Includes its own batch-level retry logic.
+    *   If run without date arguments, it will automatically process days from the day after the last processed lifelog up to yesterday.
 *   **`batch_export_contents_json.py`**:
     *   Orchestrates `export_day_contents_json.py` for a range of dates.
     *   Useful for backfilling the JSON data needed for analytics.
     *   Includes its own batch-level retry logic.
+    *   If run without date arguments, it will automatically process days from the day after the last exported JSON content up to yesterday.
 *   **`analyze_daily_usage.py`**:
     *   Processes `exports/contents/YYYY-MM-DD-contents.json` files for a single date or a date range.
     *   For each day, generates:
         *   Detailed usage statistics printed to the console.
         *   A timeline chart image: `exports/analytics/YYYY-MM-DD-usage-timeline.png`.
         *   A markdown report: `exports/analytics/YYYY-MM-DD-analytics.md` (includes stats and chart).
+    *   If run without date arguments, it automatically determines the range: starts after the last analytics report (or earliest content if no reports) and processes up to yesterday or the latest available content data, whichever is earlier.

 ## 4. Recommended Workflow for Archiving & Analysis

 This workflow aims to first secure your raw data and summaries, then optionally generate structured data for deeper analysis.

 **Step 1: Daily Sync (Lifelogs & Summaries)**
-Run `batch_process_days.py` daily to fetch the *previous* day's lifelogs and generate its summary.
-This ensures data for the day is complete.
+Run `batch_process_days.py` daily.
+When run without date arguments, it will automatically fetch lifelogs and generate summaries for any days that were missed since the last run, up to and including the previous day.
+This is the recommended method for daily catch-up.

 *   **Command (run from `python/` directory):**
     ```bash
-    # Example: Run on May 11th to process May 10th data
-    python batch_process_days.py YYYY-MM-DD YYYY-MM-DD
+    python batch_process_days.py
-    # (replace YYYY-MM-DD with yesterday's date)
     ```

-**Step 2 (Optional but Recommended for Analytics): Daily Sync (Structured JSON Contents)** After successfully completing Step 1, run `batch_export_contents_json.py` for the same previous day to get the structured JSON data.
+**Step 2 (Optional but Recommended for Analytics): Daily Sync (Structured JSON Contents)** After successfully completing Step 1, run `batch_export_contents_json.py` without arguments.
+It will automatically export structured JSON data for any days processed in Step 1 that don't yet have corresponding JSON files, up to and including the previous day.

 *   **Command (run from `python/` directory):**
     ```bash
-    # Example: Run on May 11th to process May 10th data
-    python batch_export_contents_json.py YYYY-MM-DD YYYY-MM-DD
+    python batch_export_contents_json.py
-    # (replace YYYY-MM-DD with yesterday's date)
     ```

 **Step 3 (Optional): Daily Usage Analysis**
-After successfully completing Step 2, run `analyze_daily_usage.py` for the previous day to generate the analytics report.
+After successfully completing Step 2, run `analyze_daily_usage.py` without arguments.
+It will automatically generate analytics reports for any days that have content data but are missing an analytics report, up to the latest available content or yesterday.

 *   **Command (run from `python/` directory):**
     ```bash
-    # Example: Run on May 11th to process May 10th data
-    python analyze_daily_usage.py YYYY-MM-DD
+    python analyze_daily_usage.py
-    # (replace YYYY-MM-DD with yesterday's date)
     ```

 ## 5. Backfilling Past Data

-To backfill data for a range of past dates:
+To backfill data for a specific range of past dates (e.g., if you're just starting or missed a large period), you can still provide explicit `START_DATE` and `END_DATE` arguments to the batch scripts:

 **A. Lifelogs & Summaries:**
 Use `batch_process_days.py`.